breezko/titandash/README.md

 - Collect clan crates in game.
 - Store all game/bot/session statistics in a single location to provide some insight into progress made.
 - Console/file logging capabilities to provide debugging and bug tracking.
+- Recovery system in place to restart the emulator and game if unrecoverable errors occur.

 ## Tools
 Some tools are provided with the bot, these give some added external functionality that isn't included or initiated at any point during a main bot game loop, either because they take too long, or make more sense as a callable tool rather than part of the bot.